 Basis of Presentation and Principles of Consolidation

 The accompanying unaudited interim condensed consolidated financial statements have been presented in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial information and the instructions to Article 8 of Regulation S-X. Accordingly, the financial statements do not include all of the information and notes required by GAAP for complete financial statements.
-The condensed consolidated financial statements as of September 30, 2018 and 2017 are unaudited; however, in the opinion of management such interim condensed consolidated financial statements reflect all adjustments, consisting solely of normal recurring adjustments, necessary for a fair presentation of the results for the periods presented.
-The accompanying financial information should be read in conjunction with the financial statements and the notes thereto in the Company’s most recent Annual Report on Form 10-K, as filed with the Securities and Exchange Commission (the “SEC”) on April 6, 2018.
+The condensed consolidated financial statements as of March 31, 2015, and 2014 are unaudited; however, in the opinion of management such interim condensed consolidated financial statements reflect all adjustments, consisting solely of normal recurring adjustments, necessary for a fair presentation of the results for the periods presented.
 The results of operations for the period presented are not necessarily indicative of the results that might be expected for future interim periods or for the full year.

 The consolidated financial statements of the Company include the accounts of ETI and IPR as of March 14, 2012; Aviva as of April 2, 2013; and WeHealAnimals as of November 16, 2013.
 All significant intercompany accounts and transactions are eliminated in consolidation.

-These accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business for the twelve month period following the date these consolidated financial statements are issued.
-The Company has raised approximately $3,148,500 in debt and equity financing for the period January 1, 2018 to September 30, 2018.
+These accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business for a period following the date of these consolidated financial statements.
+The Company has raised approximately $212,500 in debt financing for the period January 1, 2015 to March 31, 2015.
 The Company is raising additional capital through debt and equity securities in order to continue the funding of its operations.
 However, there is no assurance that the Company can raise enough funds or generate sufficient revenues to pay its obligations as they become due, which raises substantial doubt about our ability to continue as a going concern.
 No adjustments have been made to the carrying value of assets or liabilities as a result of this uncertainty.
-To reduce the risk of not being able to continue as a going concern, management is commercializing its FDA cleared and CE marked products and has partially implemented its business plan to materialize revenues from potential, future, license agreements, has initiated a private placement offering to raise capital through the sale of its preferred and common stock and is seeking out profitable companies.
+To reduce the risk of not being able to continue as a going concern, management has implemented its business plan to materialize revenues from it license agreements, has initiated a private placement offering to raise capital through the sale of its common stock and is seeking out profitable companies.
 Although, uncertainty exists as to whether the Company will be able generate enough cash from operations to fund the Company’s working capital needs or raise sufficient capital to meet the Company’s obligations as they become due, no adjustments have been made to the carrying value of assets or liabilities as a result of this uncertainty.

 The entire disclosure for the organization, consolidation and basis of presentation of financial statements disclosure, and significant accounting policies of the reporting entity.
 May be provided in more than one note to the financial statements, as long as users are provided with an understanding of (1) the significant judgments and assumptions made by an enterprise in determining whether it must consolidate a VIE and/or disclose information about its involvement with a VIE, (2) the nature of restrictions on a consolidated VIE's assets reported by an enterprise in its statement of financial position, including the carrying amounts of such assets, (3) the nature of, and changes in, the risks associated with an enterprise's involvement with the VIE, and (4) how an enterprise's involvement with the VIE affects the enterprise's financial position, financial performance, and cash flows.
 Describes procedure if disclosures are provided in more than one note to the financial statements.